gokulraviteja/SOLID/Readme.md

 * Create abstractions (Interfaces) using their roles and divide their responsibilities so that each client implementing these interfaces can use just about the right interface or combination of interfaces that describes their role/responsibilities.

-* Segragate interfaces into multiple , such that each interface ony focus on a single thing .
+* Segragate interfaces into multiple , such that each interface only focus on a single thing .

 #### It's ok i will make it simple